AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/terraform/README.md

     - The Service account requires these **roles enabled**: `Bigquery Admin` (to create a BigQuery dataset), `Storage Admin` (to create a GCS bucket)

-    - Create a new key as json file to connect to the Service Account for Terraform created above:
+    - Create a new key as json file (**service-account-key-file.json**) to connect to the Service Account for Terraform created above.
+Save this file in a safe place and do not share it via Github!
     ![alt text](image-2.png)

 - Access to Google Cloud was granted to Terraform by setting in the terminal a **GOOGLE_APPLICATION_CREDENTIALS** environment variable pointing to the path where the **service-account-key-file.json** was stored on the local machine: